 1. How can we accelerate reductions in neonatal mortality in order to reduce childhood deaths?

 Queen Dube, Queen Elizabeth Central Hospital, Malawi

-2. What is the role of technology in reducing child mortality?
-Stephen Tashobya, CEO of Wekebere

-3. To what extent do social determinants affect child mortality?
+- 2. What is the role of technology in reducing child mortality - Stephen Tashobya, CEO, Wekebere - 3.
+To what extent do social determinants affect child mortality?

 Alexander Manu, Liverpool School of Tropical Medicine

-'I think it's wonderful how interdisciplinary this event is.
-I have learned a lot and the seed funding opportunity allows me to do the kind of interdisciplinary work that I have always wanted to do, but have not had the right contacts and opportunity to do so.'

-Participant

-Overview of session one: Survive

-Over the past 25 years there has been tremendous progress made in reducing child mortality globally.
-However, this progress has not been universal and the majority of high child death rates are concentrated in two regions: Southern Asia and sub-Saharan Africa.
-With this context in mind, Victoria Nakibuuka introduced the session by describing a visit she made to a baby in rural Uganda who was born at 29 weeks into the pregnancy and weighed only 900 grams.
-The baby was born in hospital, which should have improved chances of survival, but died due to complications related to inadequate technology in the hospital.

-Queen Dube told the symposium that though the main causes of infant mortality are known and that it is well understood that 80% of newborn deaths are preventable, at the current rate of change it will be nearly 100 years before a baby born in Africa has the same chances of survival as one born in North America today.
-She spoke of importance of having the right equipment in place and ensuring that it is tailored for the environment where it will be used in order to ensure a high standard of quality of care.

-This led into Stephen Tashobya's talk which focused on the role of technology in reducing child mortality, specifically diagnostics and monitoring.
-Stephen explained that one in five pregnancies have complications that result in the deaths of one million preterm babies each year.
-His technology, Wekebere, aims to tackle this issue.
-It is a low cost, low power, reusable device that gives auditory feedback in real-time.
-This enables early detection of foetuses in distress and gives a red/green light that indicates whether or not the mother should seek further help.
+- Over the past 25 years there has been tremendous progress made in reducing child mortality globally.
+However, this progress has not been universal across the globe. - The majority of high child death rates are concentrated in two regions: Southern Asia and sub-Saharan Africa.
+With this backdrop, Victoria Nakibuuka introduced the session by setting the context of the reality for many on-the-ground practitioners through the sad story of visit she made to a baby in rural Uganda who was born at 29 weeks and weighed only 900 grams.
+The baby was born in hospital, which should have improved chances of survival, but died due to complications related to inadequate technology in the hospital. - Building on this, Queen Dube explained that though the main causes of infant mortality are known and that it is well understood that 80% of newborn deaths are preventable, at the current rate of change it will be nearly 100 years before a baby born in Africa has the same chances of survival as one born in North America today.
+She spoke of the importance of having the right equipment in place and ensuring that it is tailored for the environment where it will be used in order to ensure high quality of care. - This led into Stephen Tashobya's talk, which focused on the role of technology, specifically diagnostics and monitoring, in reducing child mortality.
+Stephen explained that one in five pregnancies have complications that, without intervention, may result in the deaths of one million pre-term babies each year.
+Wekebere, a tool developed by Stephen, aims to tackle this issue.
+It is a low-cost, low-power, reusable device that gives auditory feedback in real-time.
+This enables early detection that a foetus is in distress and flashes a red/green light which indicates whether the mother should seek further help.
 Crucially, this technology can be used anywhere and at any time.

+1 https://data.unicef.org/resources/every-child-alive-urgent-need-end-newborn-deaths/

 Alexander Manu concluded the session by focusing on social determinants that affect child mortality.
 He advocated change to models that demonstrate the 'inverse care law' whereby care is least accessible and most rarely provided for the populations that are the most in need.

-Alexander talked about the Ghana Newhints Trial, a study aimed at evaluating the effectiveness of home visits for the survival of newborn children in Ghana, following a model of community-based approaches that have been implemented in South Asia.
+Alexander began the interactive elements of the session by talking about the Ghana Newhints Trial.
+It is a study aimed at evaluating the effectiveness of home visits for the survival of newborn children in Ghana, following a model of community-based approaches that have been implemented in South Asia.
 The study concluded that the effectiveness of home visits in improving survival is determined by the matched improvement in facility quality of care.

-Participants were then split into groups to consider the barriers and solutions to implementation of evidence-based interventions; what innovations already exist and how they can be scaled up; and how professionals can use a multidisciplinary approach to combat the high rates of child mortality.
+Symposium delegates were split into groups to consider the barriers and solutions to implementation of evidence-based interventions, focussing discussions around the following questions:

+- What innovations already exist?

+- How they can be scaled up?

+- How professionals can use a multidisciplinary approach to combat the high rates of child mortality?